 Lots of states and colleges also use the FAFSA to determine which students get financial aid—and how much they’ll get.
 The FAFSA asks for information about you and your family’s finances, including tax returns, so you’ll need your parents’ help to complete it.

 In addition to the FAFSA, a few schools will also ask that families complete the CSS Profile.
-The CSS Profile is an online application used by colleges and scholarship programs to award Institutional (their own) aid.
+The CSS Profile is an online application used by SOME colleges and scholarship programs to award institutional (their own) aid.
 (For federal aid you must complete the FAFSA).
 For a list of schools using the CSS Profile, click HERE.